History of AFC West in Timeline

 1960: AFC West creation date

-Along with the AFC (formerly AFL) East, the AFC West is the oldest NFL division in terms of creation date (1960).
+Along with the AFC (formerly AFL) East, the AFC West is the oldest NFL division in terms of creation date in 1960.

 1960: Formation of the American Football League's Western Division

-In 1960, the division was formed as the American Football League's Western Division.
+In 1960, the division was originally established as the Western Division of the American Football League (AFL).

 1960: Original AFL West teams established

-In 1960, the original AFL West was formed, including the Dallas Texans (later Chiefs), Denver Broncos, Los Angeles Chargers, and Oakland Raiders.
+In 1960, the original four members of the AFL West were established: the Dallas Texans (later the Kansas City Chiefs), Denver Broncos, Los Angeles Chargers (later San Diego Chargers), and Oakland Raiders.
+These teams have remained in the division since its inception.

 1961: Los Angeles Chargers move to San Diego

-In 1961, the Los Angeles Chargers moved to San Diego.
+In 1961, the Los Angeles Chargers relocated to San Diego.

 1963: Dallas Texans move to Kansas City

-In 1963, the Dallas Texans moved to Kansas City and became the Chiefs.
+In 1963, the Dallas Texans relocated to Kansas City and became the Chiefs.

 1965: AFL Championships